 A time period for the Advance Budget Number.
 You can request an Advance Budget for no more than 6 months.

-A designated contact person and box number for queries and correspondence from GCA.
+A designated contact person and box number for questions and communications from GCA.

 The number of the associated eGC1.